If You Constantly Feel Burned Out and Unhappy, You May Have High-Functioning Depression

-Talking about mental health can be nerve-wracking, but one important thing to remember is that mental illnesses like anxiety and depression are common among people of all ages, genders, and social classes.
-According to the World Health Organisation, there are more than 264 million people of all ages living with depression worldwide.
+Talking about mental health can be nerve-racking, but one important thing to remember is that mental illnesses like anxiety and depression are common among people of all ages, genders, and social classes.
+According to the World Health Organization, there are more than 264 million people of all ages living with depression worldwide.

 People with depression may experience things like disturbed sleep and appetite and find it difficult to function at work, school, and social events while others may have depression and still be able to function at a high level while maintaining their extracurricular activities and social commitments.
 The latter is called high-functioning depression and although it’s not a formal diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM), it is a real thing and should not go unacknowledged.

 “When I think of high-functioning depression, I think about people who meet the criteria in the DSM (the manual clinicians and health providers use to diagnose mental health conditions),” Jor-El Caraballo, LMHC, co-founder of Viva Wellness, told POPSUGAR.
 People who experience high-functioning depression meet the criteria for major depressive disorder and can function in their daily life, according to Caraballo.
 “This person might still be going to work, they might still be in a relationship, they might still be able to take care of themselves and their family, but they really are struggling internally,” he explained.